 How to get rid of this issue?

 One way to improve your page loading time is to compress all images.
 Compressing the images will not assure that your blog speed will improve, but it will enhance your blog performance.

-If you are using WordPress for your blog, then I have an excellent plugin to do the above all task in one click.
+If you are using WordPress for your blog, then I have a great plugin to do the above all tasks in one click.

 WP-smush WordPress plugin will optimize all the images present on your WordPress blog.

 WP-Smush is a free WordPress plugin for all users.
 To get the benefit of this plugin, you need to install it from the WordPress plugin directory.